Austrian Post worker with yellow construction helmet in front of a photovoltaic plant

 Electric vehicle fleet

-With close to 3,000 electric vehicles, Österreichische Post has the largest fleet of electric vehicles in Austria.
-We are swiftly moving towards achieving 100% CO2-free delivery by 2030.
-The energy needed for running these vehicles comes from our own photovoltaic systems.
-Things are clearly going in the right direction because as soon as 2024, we will stop buying vehicles with combustion engines so that our delivery will be fully CO2 free by 2030 austria-wide.
-As early as in 2018, we submitted this goal in the form of an "EV100 objective" to the international organisation "ClimateGroup".
+Austrian Post operates the country’s largest electric vehicle fleet with a total of above 4,000 vehicles.
+We are on the fast track to achieving 100% CO2-free delivery by 2030.
+The energy needed for operating these vehicles comes from our own photovoltaic systems.
+We are clearly on the right path because as early as 2024, we will no longer purchase vehicles with internal combustion engines.
+Our goal is to be fully CO2-free by 2030.
+In 2018, we submitted this goal as an "EV100" goal to the international "Climate Group" organisation.

 2. Logo CO2 neutral

-CO2 free by 2030
+CO2-free by 2030

 100% e-mobility on the last mile